MuhBayu/larapriv/readme.md

 composer require muhbayu/larapriv
 ```

-In Laravel 5.5 the service provider will automatically get registered.
+In Laravel 5.5 or higher the service provider will automatically get registered.
 In older versions of the framework just add the service provider in `config/app.php` file:

 ```php
 'providers' => [